-- iv) an observed, inferred or projected decrease in any one of the following: - the area of distribution; or - the number of sub-populations; or - the number of individuals; or - the area or quality of habitat; or - reproductive potential. - C. A decline in the number of individuals in the wild, which has been either: - observed as ongoing or as having occurred in the past (but with a potential to resume); or - ii) inferred or projected on the basis of any one of the following: - a decrease in area or quality of habitat; or - levels or patterns of exploitation; or - threats from extrinsic factors such as the effects of pathogens, competitors, parasites, predators, hybridization, introduced species and the effects of toxins and pollutants; or - decreasing reproductive potential. - D. The status of the species is such that if the species is not included in Appendix I, it is likely to satisfy one or more of the above criteria within a period of five years.
+- B. The wild population is small, and is characterized by at least one of the following: - i) each sub-population being very small; or - ii) a majority of mature individuals, during one or more life-history phases, being concentrated in one sub-population; or - iii) large short-term fluctuations in the number of mature individuals; or - iv) a high vulnerability due to the species' biology or behaviour (including migration). - C. A marked decline in the number of individuals in the wild, which has been either: - i) observed as ongoing or as having occurred in the past (but with a potential to resume); or - ii) inferred or projected on the basis of any one of the following: - a decrease in area or quality of habitat; or - levels or patterns of exploitation; or - threats from extrinsic factors such as the effects of pathogens, competitors, parasites, predators, hybridization, introduced species and the effects of toxins and pollutants; or - decreasing reproductive potential; or - decreasing recruitment/reproductive success or reproductive potential.